Driving Under the Influence |

 History and Background

 The El Paso County Driving Under the Influence (DUI) Court started in June 2008, and the Teller County DUI Court started in 2010.
 Judge Jackson Peters founded the 4th Judicial District (El Paso and Teller Counties) DUI Court program and presided over it until his retirement in September, 2011.
 Judge Dan Wilson presided over the El Paso County DUI Court program from September 2011 until April, 2013.
 Judge Lin Billings Vela began presiding over the Teller County DUI Court program in October 2011 and began presiding over the El Paso County program April 2013.
 Judge Regina Walter began presiding over the DUI Court in January 2015 until her retirement in January 2019.
 Judge Jessica Curtis began presiding over the DUI Court in January 2019 to the present.
-Magistrate Jami Vigil began presiding over DUI Court in March 2020 to the present.
-Overview of current presiding Judge
+Magistrate Jami Vigil began presiding over DUI Court in March 2020.
+Judge Cynthia McKedy is the current presiding judge.
+Mission and End Goal of the Driving Under the Influence (DUI) Court

 The primary goal of the Driving Under the Influence (DUI) Court is to protect the client and others (the public) from the many dangers associated with drunk driving.
 It is our hope that the client will not drink and drive again after the successful completion of this program.
 In recognition that most people entering this program have an addiction to alcohol, it is also our hope that client’s will learn to develop a lifestyle that is alcohol free.
 It is our goal that clients develop a personal lifestyle of sobriety and experience a dramatic improvement in their quality of life.
 Sobriety doesn’t cause all of life’s problems to go away, but it does provide a stronger footing to cope, correct and resolve.
 Our hope is that the client will be a happier and healthier person.
 Benefits to the Public